 • More types of plunger sensors.
-Other cabinet builders have come up with some very clever ideas for plunger sensors.
+Other cabinet builders have come up with other clever ideas for plunger sensors.
 I like the CCD sensor quite a bit, but it does have some trade-offs, particularly its price.
 Some interesting ideas I've seen are LVDTs (linear variable differential transformers, which use magnetic inductance to sense position), linear encoders (quadrature devices such as magnetic or optical encoders, which can sense positions very precisely and are commonly used in printers and robotics), and optical mouse encoders (although I'm not sure these are fast enough to keep up with the plunger release motion).
 I like solutions best that involve no mechanical contact with the plunger rod and that are inherently immune to calibration drift, and so far the only thing I've seen that fits that bill is the CCD, but some of these other ideas come close and might have other advantages over the CCD.

 • External PWM controller chips.
 We could offload the LedWiz emulation feature to separate PWM chips, which would make it possible to break through the 10-channel limit of the current design and have as many PWM channels as we want.
-This would require more external hardware, of course, but not much more than we already need for the power boost circuitry.
-In fact, a PWM controller would essentially take the place of the Darlingtons, and would eliminate the need for separate current-limiting resistors on each opto (since the PWM controllers are also typically constant-current devices), so we might end up with an even lower part count per channel than we have now.
+It would be relatively easy to create a 48- or 64-channel PWM controller this way, which might make the KL25Z capable of serving as the only controller device in a fully decked-out cabinet.
+This would require some new external hardware, but not much more than we already need for the power boost circuitry.
+In fact, a PWM controller would take the place of the Darlingtons, and would eliminate the need for separate current-limiting resistors on each opto (since the most common PWM controllers all provide constant current to their output channels), so we might end up with a lower part count per channel than we have now.